CameraForensics/elasticsearch-plugins/README.md

+# Introduction
+This repository contains native scoring scripts for use with elasticsearch.

+**Disclaimer:** They have only been tested with elasticsearch v1.7.3, and even then against a very strict document set.

+## Hamming Distance
+This script will calculate the hamming distance between two hashes (or strings), one hash being passed in as a parameter: `param_hash`, and the other being stored in a field also identified by a parameter: `param_field`.

+It will then return your search results scored accordingly, where the smallest distance (ie: most similar strings) appear nearer the top of the results list.

+### Caveats
+The hashes must be the same length in every document, or the relative scoring won’t be accurate.

+## Euclidean Distance
+This script compares the euclidean distance of two hexadecimal-encoded hashes by first decoding them into strings of integers, and then calculating the distance between them by comparing each integer in the string.

+The result is subtracted from Double.MAX_VALUE to create a descending scoring value.
+So documents with less of a euclidean distance from the parameter hash shoudl appear nearer the top of the results list.

+The first hash is sent in as a parameter: `param_hash`, the other is expected to be stored in a field also identified by a parameter: `param_field`.

+**See Usage Examples below for clarity.**

 # Setup
 **Note:** If you only want to use one of the plugins, modify the following to exclude instructions for the other.